-If an alarm is manually reset by the user the alarms and messages screen disappears.
-If an alarm self-cancels, the alarms and messages screen remains displayed but the highlighted colour disappears, the LED behind the mute button is unlit and the sound stops.
-It is therefore possible to see what the last alarm was if it self resolves.
+If an alarm is manually reset by the user, the alarms and messages screen disappear.
+If an alarm self-cancels, the alarms and messages screen remains displayed, but the highlighted

 If multiple alarms are activated, all alarms are shown in the alarms and messages box with the most recent at the top.